Simulated-annealing decoder for the XZZX code with greedy-matching initialization: Decoder formulated as integer programming problem

 This solution yields a recovery configuration $C$.

-This problem falls into the category of (mixed-) integer linear programming, known to be NP-hard.
+This problem falls into the category of binary integer programming, known to be NP-hard.
 The integer programming formulation exhibits exponential computational complexity with respect to both the code distance $d$ and the physical error rate $p$.
-Thus, for large values of $d$ or $p$, it is prohibitive to find a solution in a realistic time.
-To solve the integer linear programming problem, we employ the C++ library, CPLEX (version 22.1.0)~\cite{cplex}, whence we call it \emph{CPLEX decoder}.
+Thus, for large values of $d$ or $p$, it is prohibitive to find a solution within a reasonable amount of time.
+To solve the integer linear programming problem, we employ the C++ library, CPLEX (version 22.1.0)~\cite{cplex}, which we call the \emph{CPLEX decoder}.

 The use of integer programming solvers for decoding was originally proposed and demonstrated for the color code~\cite{color_code_integer}.

-Since the CPLEX decoder can take the probabilities $p_x$, $p_y$, $p_z$ into account by \Eqref{eq:energy}, it is capable of achieving the lowest logical error rate among the decoders formulated as the energy minimization problems.
-Thus, we regard the logical error rate obtained by the CPLEX decoder as a reliable benchmark and thereby evaluate the accuracy of our SA decoder in \secref{sec:result}.
+We use the CPLEX decoder as an exact benchmark for the minimum-energy (MAP-configuration) objective $\mathcal{H}(C)$, which includes the probabilities $p_x$, $p_y$, $p_z$.